ValidMind for model validation 3 — Developing a potential challenger model

 ❌ High Pearson Correlation

 The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
 The results table presents the top ten strongest absolute correlations, listing the feature pairs, their Pearson correlation coefficients, and a Pass/Fail status based on a threshold of 0.3.
-Only one feature pair exceeds the threshold, while the remaining pairs show lower correlation values and pass the test criteria.
+Only one feature pair exceeds the threshold, while the remaining pairs show lower correlation magnitudes and pass the test criteria.

 Key insights:

-• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.1911 to 0.0373, all below the 0.3 threshold and marked as Pass.
+• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.0441 to 0.1874, all below the threshold and marked as Pass.

 Parameters: